 For many of us, our jobs give us a sense of purpose and an opportunity to contribute to our communities.
-The same is true for adults with intellectual and developmental disabilities.
+Good jobs can do much the same for adults with intellectual and developmental disabilities.

 Supported employment has helped countless adults with IDD and other disabilities work in their communities alongside peers without disabilities.
 Thanks to this important service, many people have been able to earn money and avoid or get out of poverty, which traps millions of people with disabilities who rely solely on government benefits for their income.

 However, the astronomically high unemployment rate for people with disabilities persists, in part because supported employment does not work for all individuals.
 In the supported employment model, the individual must be able to do the job as outlined in the job description, with assistance from a job coach or support worker if needed, and must compete with other applicants for the position.
 This model leaves out many people who have a lot to offer an employer but who may not be able to meet all of a job’s qualifications or who may excel at some parts of a job but struggle with others.

 Increasing employment opportunities for adults with intellectual and developmental disabilities

 Customized employment takes the supported employment model and adds new tools and practices to increase opportunities for adults with intellectual and developmental disabilities to find a job.
 According to the US Department of Labor’s Office of Disability Employment website, customized employment is “an employment strategy which matches the skills and preferences of the individual with the specific business needs of the employer.”

 The process begins with an in-depth examination of the job seeker’s skills, talents and interests.
 Our partner, Griffin-Hammis Associates, the leader in employment supports education and training, calls this process Discovering Personal Genius.
 After getting to know the job seeker, the employment support team determines the vocational themes, ecological fit and ideal conditions for employment, and they identify the contributions the job seeker could bring to a business.